 110 days until March 19 Primary Election Day at precincts • 341 days to November 5 General Election Day

-If you were wondering if there were Democrats and progressives in Woodford County: Now you know!
+If you were wondering if there were Democrats, centrists, and progressives in Woodford County: Now you know!
 We all do better, when we all do better.
-Click in any title below to expand it and get more information:
+Feel free to contact us with questions or to get on our local announcements list.
+Or click in any title below to expand it and get more information:

 Be a paid Election Judge

 Election judges sit at the polls, get paid $115-$160 per election day, and get to meet all the voters at the precinct.
 There are usually only 1 or 2 election days per year, and election judges serve from 5am to around 8pm.
 Woodford County needs more judges!
 Want to know more?
 Contact us for election judge info.